namanwahi/zombie_game_SDL/README.md

 # zombie_game_SDL
 C++ implementation of a zombie game using SDL2

+C++ version: C++11

 Libraries used:
 -SDL2
 -SDL_Image 2.0
 -SDL_TTF 2.0

-C++ version:
--C++11
+Minimum CMake version required: 3.5

+How to build: Install the relevant SDL2 packages and run ```cmake .``` in the root directoryto generate the appropriate makefile.
+Then run ```make``` and run the executable to play.

 Tested on Ubuntu 16.04

-I have included the CMakeLists.txt file to build the project.

 Controls:
-W,A,S,D - move |
+W,A,S,D - move
-Hold Space - aim |
+Hold Space - aim
 Release Space - shoot

 Screenshots (can be found in screenshots folder):